 The West Highland White Terrier likes the sound of his own bark, so owners of such dogs must be prepared for that noise.
 There is a strong possessiveness over food, territory and property.
 It doesn't get along well with cats and other small pets.
 It behaves well with newcomers and loves children.

-Asterix and Obelix", both in the games and in the animated version of adventures of the funny characters.
+A representative of the breed was involved in film Asterix and Obelix - both in a games and in animated version of an adventures of funny characters.